ygcahyono/Intro-Applied-ML-INFR11205/Quizes/Week 1/thinking_about_data.md

 - [ ] Categorical
 - [X] Numeric

-7. Normalisation of attribute values applies to the following types of attributes:

-- [ ] Ordinal
-- [ ] Categorical
-- [X] Numeric

 8. The purpose of normalisation is to:
 - [ ] remove outliers from the training data
 - [ ] quantize values into discrete non-overlapping ranges